2023 Best Allied Health Professions Schools in Rhode Island

 Top Rhode Island Schools in Allied Health Professions

-Our analysis found Bryant University to be the best school for allied health professions students who want to pursue a degree in Rhode Island.
+Our 2023 rankings named Bryant University the best school in Rhode Island for allied health professions students.
 Bryant is a small private not-for-profit school located in the large suburb of Smithfield.

 Request Information